Чтобы скачать документ введите ваш email.

 The procedure to change the name on a deed depends on the type of deed, in particular:

-• Preliminary: thanks to the ‘reservation of title’ clause (riserva di nomina), most preliminary contracts allow the buyer's name to be changed in the notarial deed of transfer of ownership.
+• Preliminary: thanks to the nomination clause (riserva di nomina), most preliminary contracts allow the buyer's name to be changed in the notarial deed of transfer of ownership.
 The notary may charge a small additional fee.

 Elena Manzhos: Mother of two beautiful children, wife, and real estate agent for over 15 years.
 Frankly, I don't know what is more complicated.
-More than 20 years ago, I moved to Italy from Eastern Europe, where I taught English.
-I have always had a deep-seated passion for houses; as a child for the Barbie house, and now as a real estate professional, my love for luxurious properties is unwavering.
+More than 20 years ago, I moved to Italy from Eastern Europe.
+I have always had a deep-seated passion for houses; my love for luxurious properties is unwavering.

 Fiaip, Linkedin, Instagram, Facebook.